wxyz-abcd/node-haxball/README.md

       - Returning sandbox room object:
         - properties:
           - `roomData`: An object containing all information about the current room state.
+Note that this object also has all of the functions explained below in section: `sandbox mode functions`. (it only has `copy()` instead of `takeSnapshot()`)
         - functions:
           - `setSimulationSpeed(coefficient)`: Changes the speed of the simulation. `coefficient` must be a real number >=0.
             - `coefficient` = 0 : stop simulation.